-Invisalign - Invisible Braces - no more metal train tracks
+Invisalign – Invisible Braces in London- no more metal train tracks

 Clear braces to straighten teeth.
-Invisalign uses a chain of clear aligners that are custom moulded to fit your teeth perfectly.
+Invisalign uses a series of clear aligners that are custom-made to fit your teeth perfectly.
 The virtually invisible aligners gradually reposition your teeth into a smile you’ll be proud of.

-To straighten crowded, spaced or misaligned teeth, creating a beautiful smile in an invisible manor.
+Invisalign is used to straighten crowded, spaced or misaligned teeth, creating a beautiful smile in a discreet manor.
 Over half a million people have opted to use the Invisalign system due to the sheer convenience and ease of the treatment.
 Also deciding to straighten teeth which are too crowded or widely spaced can prevent unhealthy conditions such as gum disease.
 Straighter and better aligned teeth help gums fit tighter around each tooth and they become easier to clean.
 Whilst using Invisalign you can continue to brush and floss normally.

 What are the advantages of Invisalign treatment?

-No metal allergies due to brackets and wires.
+- No metal allergies as there are no brackets or wires.

 What types of Invisalign are there?